ajay-cogsci/ajay-cogsci/README.md

 ### 👋 Hi, I'm Ajay

 I am a Master's student at University of Fukui, Japan (Sep'23).
 My field of research is Causal Set Theory and Perturbative AQFT.
+Currently, I am member of the Yamakami Lab at UFukui.
 Previously, I was a research member at [e-Learning & Data Analytics Lab](https://eldalab.in/).

 #### 🚀 I’m currently working on ...